hmz42/SRS/README.md

 Welcome to LocalConnect – Your Local Connection to Products, Services, and More!

 ## Overview
-LocalConnect is a versatile platform connecting users with nearby sellers, Reservation Service Providers, and Service Providers.
+LocalConnect is a versatile platform connecting users with nearby Reservation Providers and Service Providers.

 ## Purpose
 LocalConnect aims to enhance the local user experience by providing tailored functionalities.
-Whether you're a regular user, a seller, a reservation service provider, or a skilled individual, LocalConnect has something for you.
+Whether you're a regular user, a reservation  provider, or a skilled individual, LocalConnect has something for you.

 ## Features
 ### 1. User Access and Registration